leolobato/VeraAutomation/README.md

 VeraAutomation
 ==========

 This is a basic iOS app for controlling a Vera automation system.
 It was designed around my personal VeraLite setup and not all parts will work for everyone.
 The Audio control part only works with a custom Vera plugin that I wrote to talk to my Russound audio units over TCP/IP.
-I have also added code to ignore certain devices that I don't want shown; this is particular to my setup and likely shouldn't be left in if used anywhere else.
+I have also added code to ignore certain devices that I don't want shown; modify Exclusions.plist for the devices you want to ignore.
+The code does a substring match to items in the list.

 This is a work in progress.
-The iPhone part is nearing completion; the iPad part hasn't been started.
+The app works on the iPhone and iPad.
+I use the app everyday and it works pretty well in my setup.

 Setup
 ==========